 At Open Awards, we are committed to flexibility and creativity.
-With this in mind, we have different types of accreditation to suit different learner needs and outcomes.
+With this in mind, we have several types of accreditation to suit different learner needs and outcomes.

-An overview of our accreditation solutions are below.
+An overview of our accreditation solutions is below.

-Regulated Qualifications Qualification Units Badge of Excellence Quality Endorsed Units Qualifications on the Ofqual register or Access to HE Diplomas regulated by QAA Units that sit within a regulated qualification that can be counted towards a regulated qualification Quality mark accrediting your education/training against Open Awards Standards of Excellence Bespoke units that do not form part of a regulated qualification Externally regulated (Ofqual or QAA) √ √ External accreditation of education and training √ √ √ √ Robust quality assurance √ √ \checkmark √ Requires learner assessment and verification √ √ √ Quality assures individual learner outcomes √ √ √ External review of programme materials and planning √ Learner receives a certificate √ √ √ √ Flexible delivery methods √ ✓ √ √ Expert support to tailor Provision √ √ √ √ Access to training for your team √ √ √ √
+Regulated Qualifications Qualification Units Badge of Excellence Quality Endorsed Units Qualifications on the Ofqual register or Access to HE Diplomas regulated by QAA Units that sit within a regulated qualification that can be counted towards a regulated qualification Quality mark accrediting your education/training against Open Awards Standards of Excellence Bespoke units that do not form part of a regulated qualification Externally regulated (Ofqual or QAA) \checkmark \checkmark External accreditation of education and training \checkmark \checkmark \checkmark \checkmark Robust quality assurance \checkmark \checkmark \checkmark \checkmark Requires learner assessment and verification \checkmark \checkmark \checkmark Quality assures individual learner outcomes \checkmark \checkmark \checkmark External review of programme materials and planning \checkmark Learner receives a certificate \checkmark \checkmark \checkmark \checkmark Flexible delivery methods \checkmark \checkmark \checkmark \checkmark Expert support to tailor Provision \checkmark \checkmark \checkmark \checkmark Access to training for your team \checkmark \checkmark \checkmark \checkmark